NandanaSBabu/DSP-LAB-FAIR-RECORD/README.md

 6. DFT and IDFT
     Without using Built in Function
     Using Built in Function
-7. Properties of DFT
+7. Properties of FFT
-    Linearity
+8. Overlap add and save method
-    Periodicity
+9. Filters